Triggering Higgs vacuum decay: Vacuum decay stimulated by few particles

 Our simplified analytic argument gives a result that qualitatively agrees with the numerical computation~\cite{hep-ph/9703256}, and is easily extended to the SM potential of eq.\eq{VhSM}.
 One obtains the same $V_{\rm eff}$ as in eq.\eq{Veff} with the quartic $\lambda $ replaced by $ - b \ln(e^{7/6} h_0^2/16h^2_{\rm top})$ i.e.\ renormalized around $h_0$.
 Despite this change, the only transition point remains $h_* = \infty$ along the real axis, so $S_{\rm super}(E) = S_0$.
-This result persists assuming the more complicated ansatz $h_0(t)/[1+(r^2-R^2(t))/r_0^2]$.
+This result persists assuming the more complicated ansatz $h_0(t)/[1+(r^2-R^2(t))/r_0^2]$. \nnn{These thick-wall attempts based on simplifying ansatzes cannot capture the full problem, but suggest an interesting qualitative point: no partial reduction of the exponential suppression; the reduction found in the thin-wall limit was due to its peculiar dynamics}.

 We next show that, even if stimulation can mildly reduces the exponential suppression, in the SM case this would need an energy $E \gg h_{\rm top}$.
 The reason is that the SM Higgs potential of eq.\eq{VhSM} is approximatively scale invariant.
 As a result, vacuum decay at $E=0$ is well approximated by Fubini instantons \beq h(t,r)=\frac{h_0}{1+(r^2-t^2)/r_0^2}\qquad\hbox{with}\qquad h_0=h_0^{\rm Fubini} = \frac{\sqrt{8/|\lambda|}}{r_0},\eeq and generic $r_0$.
 The vacuum decay rate is exponentially suppressed by the Fubini action $S_{\rm Fubini} \approx 8\pi^2/3|\lambda(h_0^{\rm Fubini} )|$ where the quartic coupling is renormalized around $h_0^{\rm Fubini} $.
 Since $\lambda(h)$ runs in the SM becoming more negative at $h\gg h_{\rm top}$, vacuum decay is dominated by field values $h_0^{\rm Fubini}$ much larger than $h_{\rm top}$.
-Stimulation by particle collisions with energy $E \sim h_{\rm top}$ can only reduce the exponential suppression of configurations with $h_0^{\rm Fubini} \sim h_{\rm top}$, which are exponentially sub-dominant.
+Stimulation by particle collisions with energy $E \sim h_{\rm top}$ can only reduce the exponential suppression of configurations with $h_0^{\rm Fubini} \sim h_{\rm top}$, which are exponentially sub-dominant. \nnn{Assuming that stimulation with energy $E$ opens a new vacuum decay channel with action $S = \xi \, 8\pi^2/3|\lambda(E)|$, the overall vacuum decay rate starts being enhanced only above the minimal energy $E\circa{>} \bp(h_{\rm top}/\bP)^{\sqrt{1-\xi}}$.
+The argument around eq.\eq{nored} suggests a $\xi$ around 1 in the Higgs case, differently from the thin-wall limit where $\xi$ can reach $0.16$.
+The reduced Planck mass roughly arises since the SM Higgs quartic runs with $\ln E$ reaching a minimum around $\bP$, avoiding a divergence in the instanton size.}

 In section~\ref{collider} we clarify an additional possible doubt.